floydhub/floyd-docs/docs/faqs/billing.md

 ### What forms of payments do you accept?

-We accept Visa, MasterCard, American Express and Discover credit and debit cards.
-We do not accept prepaid cards at the moment.
+We accept Visa, MasterCard, American Express and Discover credit, debit and prepaid cards.

 We are a US based company.
-If you are outside the US, please ensure your card has international transactions enabled.
+If you are outside the US, *please ensure your card has international transactions enabled.*

 ### Do you keep my credit card information?